fredbi/go-experiments/go-openapi/json-document.md

   ValueKindBool
 }

+// why do we need to export Node?
+Why not keeping it private?

 // Node describes a node in the hierarchical structure of a JSON document.
 // It can be any valid JSON value or construct.
 //
-// Note: duplicate keys in objects are not allowed. type Node struct {
+// Note: duplicate keys in objects are not allowed.
+//
+// Perhaps we should make this generic and accept either unique.Handle[string] or string as param type. type Node struct {
   kind NodeKind
-  value Value // ValueKind for objects and arrays is NullValue children []Node // objects and array have children, nil for scalar nodes ctx Context // the error context (maybe use a pointer here?) keysIndex map[string]int // lookup index for objects, so Key() finds a key in constant time.
+  key unique.Handle[string]  // key for objects properties value Value // ValueKind for objects and arrays is NullValue children []Node // objects and array have children, nil for scalar nodes ctx Context // the error context (maybe use a pointer here?) keysIndex map[unique.Handle[string]]int // lookup index for objects, so Key() finds a key in constant time.
 Refers to the index of the Node in children.
 }

 func (n node) Context() Context { // node context }